TheStolenBattenberg/ToolsForKFIV/README.md

 Confirmed to work with European (SLES-50920), US (SLUS-20318, SLUS-20353) and Japanese (SLPS-25057) release.
 Unknown if they work on the version included with the Dark Side Box collection.

+Also included is a single (very, very experimental) tool for the STZ archive on the Shadow Tower Abyss disc.

 ### Compiling
 The project files are for MSVS 2019, NET Framework 4.7.2.
 Load 'em into Visual Studio and away you go.